Odd-even pricing: Use psychology to win more sales

 Use even numbers but give odd discounts

-A really effective strategy that allows you to present your products as if the discount is bigger than it actually is, is to offer the initial price as an even figure but then present the discount as an odd number.
+Combining this with price skimming allows you to present your products as if the discount is bigger than it actually is.
+For example, you could offer the initial price as an even figure but then present the discount as an odd number.

 This makes use of the psychology behind both sets of numbers and helps to frame the discount.
 The example below, from ASOS, also really helps this product stand out when compared to their other discounted products on the same page.